xnuinside/gino-admin/docs/README.rst

 In admin panel _hash fields will be displayed without '_hash' prefix and fields values will be  hidden like '\ ******\ '

-Run Admin Panel as Standalone Sanic app (if you use different frameworks as main App)
+Run Admin Panel as Standalone Sanic App (if you use different frameworks as Main App)
 ------------------------------------------------------------------------------------~

 You can use Gino Admin as stand alone web app.
 Does not matter what Framework used for your main App.